return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Finally a KMS driver must create, initialize, register and attach at least one struct ``drm_connector`` instance.
+Finally a KMS driver must create, initialize, register and attach at least one struct :c:type:`struct drm_connector` instance.
 The instance is created as other KMS objects and initialized by setting the following fields.

 ``interlace_allowed``
     Whether the connector can handle interlaced modes.